-App State, through the Beaver College of Health Sciences (BCHS), requires all students, who as a part of their program of study have required or elective clinicals, internships, field placements, or practicums, to submit to a criminal background check (CBC).
+App State, through the Beaver College of Health Sciences (BCHS), requires all students, who as a part of their program of study have required or elective clinicals, internships, field placements, or practicums, to submit to a criminal background check.
 The BCHS criminal background check policy can be found here.
+The cost of the background check is covered by the BCHS.

-Procedures for Exercise Science Criminal Background Checks (CBC) are as follows:
+Procedures for Kinesiology Criminal Background Checks are as follows: